conduktor/kafka-security-manager/README.md

 # External API
 To activate this feature, set `FEATURE_GRPC=true`.

+## gRPC Endpoint
 Kafka Security Manager exposes a GRPC endpoint to be consumed by external systems.
 The use case is to build a UI on top of KSM or some level of automation.

 By default KSM binds to port 50051, but you can configure this using the `GRPC_PORT` environment variable.

+## gRPC Gateway (REST Endpoint)
+By default KSM binds to port 50052, but you can configure this using the `GRPC_GATEWAY_PORT` environment variable.

+This provides a REST API to consume data from KSM

+## Service Definition

 The API is defined according to the proto file in [src/main/protobuf/](src/main/protobuf/)

 # Compatibility